elunna/nerfhack-changelog/README.md

 ## SHOP CHANGES
 **Lighting shops:**
-* Magic lamps are one notch rarer - down to 11.3% per game now overall.
-(Spork)
+* Magic lamps are one notch rarer - down to 11.3% per game now overall (Spork)
 * Potions of oil have been eliminated from appearing.
 * Non-candle and non-lamp items have had their probabilities minimized.